How-to create an Android Application: Structure I

-Once we have installed and set out environment as I taught you in the Part I, its time to start working with the environment to create an application for android.
+Once we have installed and set out the environment as I explained in the How to set up Eclipse to work in Android article, it’s time to start working with the environment to create an application for Android.
 We are going to work on Eclipse.

 In the next window we have to select the Android project.
-If it doesn't appear is something wrong with the plugin and SDK installation, back to this article to know how to do it.
+If it doesn’t appear then something is wrong with the plugin and SDK installation, go back to this article to learn how to do it.

 We select the “Android” project and click on “Next”.

-Here, its important to fill most of the input texts, I will describe them one by one:
+Here, it’s important to fill out most of the input texts, I will describe them one by one:

 • Project name: This is the project name that will appear in the Eclipse projects column.

-• Contents: In the case we want to create a project from the beginning, we should mark “Create new project in workspace”, if we want to open a existing project we should mark the “Create project from existing source” and set the location of the project source.
+• Contents: If we want to create a project from the beginning, we should mark “Create new project in workspace”, if we want to open an existing project we should mark the “Create project from existing source” and set the location of the project source.

 • Properties: